angelicabz81/gettingStarted/DESIGN.md

     FOREIGN KEY (owner) REFERENCES users(id)
 );

 This tables holds information about all dresses uploaded by users.
-Specifically: a unique dress id for each dress, owner symbolizing the dress owner, size of the dress, color of the dress, image_url to the location of the dress image in files, and the time_posted for when the user uploaded a dress.
+Specifically: a unique dress id for each dress, owner symbolizing the dress owner id, size of the dress, color of the dress, image_url to the location of the dress image in files, and the time_posted for when the user uploaded a dress.

 I chose to give each dress a unique identifier that is automatically assigned, to be able to serve as a reference in foreign keys for holdings and messages.
 For example, if two dresses are the same size and color, a unique dress id would help differentiate between the two when searching for a specific dress.